-Mangal Pandey was born on 19 July 1827 in Nagwa, Ballia, Uttar Pradesh into a Bhumihar Brahmin family.
+Mangal Pandey was born on 19 July 1827 in Nagwa, Ballia, Uttar Pradesh.
 He is widely seen as one of its first freedom fighters in India.
 The Government of India has issued postage stamps commemorating him as a freedom fighter and his life and works have been adapted to the silver screen.

 Contribution in 1857 Revolution